Ben Lomand Connect ByLaws

 Multi-line Business Accounts — $3.00 per month ARC fee

 (Note: The ARC fee will not be charged to Lifeline customers.)

-Though the FCC Reform will impact Ben Lomand Connect/Vol First and our customers, we strive to give you the best products, services, and price.
+Though the FCC Reform will impact Ben Lomand Connect and our customers, we strive to give you the best products, services, and prices.
 If you would like more information about the reform, please visit the Federal Communications Commission website or contact us at (800) 974-7779.

 Statement of Nondiscrimination